-A longer-term, well-controlled RCT – the Diabetes and Egg (DIABEGG Study) – compared the effects of a high egg diet (2 eggs/day; 6 days a week) to a low egg diet (< 2 eggs/week) on lipid profiles in 140 participants with T2D or prediabetes over 3 months .
+A longer-term, well-controlled RCT – the Diabetes and Egg (DIABEGG Study; Fuller et al. 2015) – compared the effects of a high egg diet (2 eggs/day; 6 days a week) to a low egg diet (< 2 eggs/week) on lipid profiles in 140 participants with T2D or prediabetes over 3 months .
 In this trial the dietary intake of both groups was matched for energy and macronutrient intake; both groups were advised to reduce their intake of saturates, substituting foods rich in monounsaturates (MUFA) and polyunsaturates (PUFA).
 The participants consuming the high egg diet, whilst maintaining weight and consuming increased amounts of MUFA and PUFA, showed no adverse effects on lipid profiles compared to the low egg control group – there were no differences in total cholesterol, LDL or HDL cholesterol, triglycerides, or glycaemic control.
 Although there were no differences between groups, there was a within-group trend of improved HDL-cholesterol in the high egg group, consistent with other studies, especially those in obese, insulin-resistant subjects, in whom cholesterol feeding has been shown to be associated with reduced dietary cholesterol absorption .
 Interestingly, the high egg group expressed increased satiety and reduced hunger post breakfast and it has been suggested elsewhere that a higher protein intake may improve satiety and aid glycaemic control as well as preserving lean body mass amongst individuals with diabetes and prediabetes .